-- Ms. King admits that this conduct constitutes professional misconduct. - 82.
-Ms. King admits that, on or about February 29, 2012, she represented to the Law Society in the trust report for the period ending November 30, 2011, that Siebenga & King Law Offices did not have outstanding stale-dated cheques issued from their trust account when she knew or ought to have known that the answer was not true. - Ms. King admits that this constitutes professional misconduct. - 83.
-On February 10, 2019, Ms. King directed a letter to the investigator, Mr. Forstrom, in which she acknowledged her wrongdoing, saying:
+Mr. Siebenga admits that his conduct in doing so constitutes professional misconduct.

+82. Mr. Siebenga admits that, on or about February 29, 2012, he represented to the Law Society in the Siebenga & King Law Offices trust report for the period ending November 30, 2011, that Siebenga & King Law Offices did not have outstanding stale-dated cheques issued from their trust account when he knew or ought to have known that the answer was not true.

+Mr. Siebenga admits that this constitutes professional misconduct.